zhang-zengjie/SySCoRe-software/README.md

 - Install the `SeDuMi` solver following this [instruction](https://github.com/SQLP/SeDuMi).

 - Install the `MOSEK` solver following this [instruction](https://docs.mosek.com/10.0/toolbox/install-interface.html).
 Note that `MOSEK` has different versions among `Windows`, `Linux`, and `Mac OS`.
 Ensure that you are downloading the correct version.
-It is also important to obtain the `license` following the intruction.
+It is also important to obtain the `license` following the [intruction](https://docs.mosek.com/10.0/licensing/index.html).
+Note down the root directory of `MOSEK` as `MOSEK_DIR`.

 #### The Tensor toolbox

 Install the `Tensor toolbox` follow this [instruction](https://www.tensortoolbox.org).
+Note down the installation directory as `TENSOR_DIR`.

 ### 2. Run Tutorials